mdconaway/fastapi-bare/README.md

 You will probably need docker installed as well, for the whole system to boot.

-The CRUD routes are controlled by: https://github.com/Zenor27/fastapi-rest-jsonapi
+An example to expand functionality: https://github.com/Zenor27/fastapi-rest-jsonapi

 ### Prerequisites